TrentShailer/identity-service/API-STYLE-GUIDE.md

 }
 ```

-- 422 Unprocessable Content **MUST** be used for malformed requests such as invalid base-64 encoded
+- 422 Unprocessable Entity **MUST** be used for malformed requests such as invalid base-64 encoded
   value.
 The server **MUST NOT** provide further details or a response body.

 - 409 Conflict **SHOULD NOT** be used for POST requests, instead 400 Bad Request **SHOULD** be